Tower block: History

 High-rise apartment buildings had already appeared in antiquity: the insulae in Ancient Rome and several other cities in the Roman Empire, some of which might have reached up to ten or more stories, one reportedly having 200 stairs.
 Because of the destruction caused by poorly built high-rise insulae collapsing, several Roman emperors, beginning with Augustus (r.
 30 BC – 14 AD), set limits of 20–25 m for multi-story buildings, but met with limited success, as these limits were often ignored despite the likelihood of taller insulae collapsing.
 The lower floors were typically occupied by either shops or wealthy families, while the upper stories were rented out to the lower classes.
 Surviving Oxyrhynchus Papyri indicate that seven-story buildings even existed in provincial towns, such as in third century AD Hermopolis in Roman Egypt.

 In Arab Egypt, the initial capital city of Fustat housed many high-rise residential buildings, some seven stories tall that could reportedly accommodate hundreds of people.
 Al-Muqaddasi, in the 10th century, described them as resembling minarets, while Nasir Khusraw, in the early 11th century, described some of them rising up to 14 stories, with roof gardens on the top story complete with ox-drawn water wheels for irrigating them.
 By the 16th century, Cairo also had high-rise apartment buildings where the two lower floors were for commercial and storage purposes and the multiple stories above them were rented out to tenants.

 The skyline of many important medieval cities was dominated by large numbers of high-rising urban towers, which fulfilled defensive but also representative purposes.
-The residential Towers of Bologna numbered between 80 and 100 at a time, the largest of which still rise to 97.2 m.
-In Florence, a law of 1251 decreed that all urban buildings should be reduced to a height of less than 26 m, the regulation immediately put into effect.
-Even medium-sized towns such as San Gimignano are known to have featured 72 towers up to 51 m in height.
+The residential Towers of Bologna numbered between 80 and 100 at a time, the largest of which still rise to 97.2 m (319 ft).
+In Florence, a law of 1251 decreed that all urban buildings should be reduced to a height of less than 26 m (85 ft), the regulation immediately put into effect.
+Even medium-sized towns such as San Gimignano are known to have featured 72 towers up to 51 m (167 ft) in height.

-The Hakka people in southern China have adopted communal living structures designed to be easily defensible in the forms of Weilongwu (围龙屋) and Tulou (土楼), the latter are large, enclosed and fortified earth building, between three and five stories high and housing up to 80 families.
+The Hakka people in southern China have adopted communal living structures designed to be easily defensible in the forms of weilongwu (围龙屋), as well as (yuanzhai) tulou [(園寨)土楼], often abbreviated to yuanlou [園楼]; the latter are large, enclosed and fortified earth buildings, between two (though usually at least three) and five stories high and housing up to 80 families.
 The oldest still standing tulou dates back from the 14th century.